Upleveling KB Bank financial calculator

 Insight-first results

-I adopted an insight-driven results structure that highlights key takeaways first, while keeping raw data accessible through a bottom sheet when users need more detail.
+An insight-driven results structure that highlights key takeaways first, while keeping raw data accessible through a bottom sheet when users need more detail reduced cognitive load and improved confidence.

 Impact